ngurfinkel/halo-node-test/README.md

 ## Purpose

-- Contains `halo-auto-merge-test` as a submodule in `lib/halo-auto-merge-test`
+- Contains `auto-merge-bottom-level` as a submodule in `lib/auto-merge-bottom-level`
 - When the submodule is updated, this triggers a workflow that:
-  1. Updates the submodule pointer in the parent repository (halo-node-buildroot-test)
+  1. Updates the submodule pointer in the parent repository (auto-merge-top-level)
   2. Creates an auto-PR with `(auto)` prefix
   3. Auto-merge is enabled automatically
   4. PR merges when all checks pass

 ## Part of Test Chain

-halo-auto-merge-test → **halo-node-test** → halo-node-buildroot-test
+auto-merge-bottom-level → **auto-merge-middle-level** → auto-merge-top-level